 Months later the archive of said moment arrived via email and I found myself dissecting it’s every breath.
-I was frustrated by the apparent unpolished nature of the performance and the tentative immediacy of the delivery.
-I filed it away un-posted and sighed a lamentable sigh that assumed I wouldn’t share it at all.
+I was frustrated by the apparent unpolished nature of the performance, and the tentative immediacy of the delivery.
+I filed it away un-posted and sighed a lamentable sigh assuming I wouldn’t share it at all.

-Fast forward another month or so and here I am writing this post while the video uploads to the wilds of the internet.
-Now with space for reflection that enables a quieter ego the flaws and the immediacy seem to communicate what I hoped for when I first started penning the tune.
-I remember the moment the song began; when the first lines of lyric slipped from my lips and offered me comfort in a moment wherein I was successfully masking my self-consciousness with a relaxed and perhaps somewhat distant demeanour all the while knowing how I truly felt.
+Fast forward another month or so, and here I am writing this post while the video uploads to the wilds of the internet.
+Now, with the space for reflection that enables a quieter ego, the flaws and the immediacy seem to communicate what I hoped for when I began penning the tune.
+I remember the moment the song began; when the first lines of lyric slipped from my lips.
+They offered me comfort while I was trying to mask my self-consciousness with a relaxed and somewhat distant demeanour despite knowing how I truly felt.
 Sometimes a crowd can be a lonely place.
 We aren’t always the best at remembering to be inclusive and open.
 Life can keep us mired in the shallow end for longer than is comfortable when what we are really seeking is true connection and interaction.
 It is a feeling we all know, no matter how confident and happy we seem from the outside.

-And so to the universality of feeling like an outsider or like someone who doesn’t fit or measure up in a given moment I offer this little ditty, warts and all.
+So, to the universality of feeling like an outsider, or like someone who doesn’t measure up in a given moment, I offer this little ditty, warts and all.

 First it’s listless, than it’s lazy